Black Lives Matter Mural Project

 Pink Flamingo and Calgary Phil mix murals and music in unique anti-racism collaboration

-On 2 June 2021, Pink Flamingo announced a request for proposals and qualifications for a Black Lives Matter mural series to be completed in Calgary this summer.
-This first-of-its-kind project demonstrates the City of Calgary’s commitment to anti-racism and public art.
-It will employ and represent BIPOC (Black, Indigenous, People of Colour) Calgarians in a way that has never been done before.
-It is led by the populations it aims to represent.
+In the summer of 2020, Black-led advocacy organization, Pink Flamingo, and the Calgary Phil were working separately on different projects.
+In the case of Pink Flamingo, their Black Lives Matter Murals Project was underway, with phase one showcasing a work by renowned Calgary artist Jae Sterling, titled The Guide and Protector.
+Despite violent racially motivated threats, Sterling’s mural was completed in September 2020 and in June 2021, Pink Flamingo announced a request for proposals for phase two of their Black Lives Matter Mural Project.
+This first-of-its-kind project demonstrated the City of Calgary’s commitment to anti-racism and public art.
+It employed and represented BIPOC (Black, Indigenous, People of Colour) Calgarians in a way that has never been done before, by the populations it aims to represent.

-The Calgary Phil is thrilled to build on our partnership with Pink Flamingo as part of this project, which is supported by Calgary Arts Development, the City of Calgary, artist Katie Green, and the Beltline Urban Murals Project.
-Four BIPOC artists will create four murals in response to I Rise, a new work composed by Laura Hawley, commissioned by the Calgary Phil, and performed by our Chorus.
-The result will be a series of videos by THOTNATION documenting the creation of each mural and set to this new choral work, as well as four new public works of art representing our city’s anti-racism journey.
+The Calgary Phil is thrilled to have partnered with Pink Flamingo as part of this project, which is supported by Calgary Arts Development, the City of Calgary, artist Katie Green, and the Beltline Urban Murals Project.
+Six BIPOC artists will create four murals in response to I Rise, a new work composed by Laura Hawley and based on the poem by L.R Knost, commissioned by the Calgary Phil, and performed by our Chorus.

-This project begins to bridge the gap between two artistic cultures that have historically been separated.
-By inviting the mural artists to honestly respond to the Calgary Phil’s commission, we can reflect on where we are at on the journey.
-This collaboration shows us a genuine representation of what is possible when these two artistic practices are allowed to collide.
+This project began to bridge the gap between two artistic cultures that have historically been separated.
+By inviting the mural artists to respond to the Calgary Phil’s commission, we can reflect on where we are at on the journey.
+This collaboration shows us a genuine representation of what is possible when these two artistic practices are invited to collide.